chanioxaris/devops-docker-mooc/Part1.md

 The Dockerfile is located [here](Part1/1.15/Dockerfile)

-We will use an example application build with `golang` which is located [here](Part1/1.15/golang-example-project)
+We will use an example application build with `Golang` which is located [here](Part1/1.15/golang-example-project)

-Build a new image from our Dockerfile .
+Build a new image from the Dockerfile.

 `$ docker build -t ex_1.15 .`